 • Be on time, interviews cannot be rescheduled.
 Interviews take priority over other scheduled tasks.
 You can always go back to Inspections after your interview is complete.
 If you arrive late for your interview, do not expect to be given the full 10 minutes!

-• Plan to have about an 8-9 minute presentation ready and be ready to answer Judge questions during and afterwards.
+• Plan to have a 5-minute presentation ready, and be ready to answer Judge questions afterwards.

 • Everyone on the team is expected to speak in the interview.

 • It is perfectly fine to use paper or note cards during the interview.
 Try not to read directly from them, but use them to make sure that you talked about the important stuff.

 • Have a ‘Point Person’ who will lead the interview for the team.
 They will introduce different team members and functions, and they are responsible for watching the time to make sure that everything that is important is talked about in the time given.

 • Topic examples that different members can talk about:

 – Engineering (can break this down by parts of the robot, drive system, arm, etc.)

 – Programming and Electronics